-Our top pick is the Amazon Echo (3rd Gen).
-The standard-bearer for the Echo line, the 3rd Gen was retooled with an enhanced sound profile and restyled with a softer look to become the goldilocks of Echo smart speakers.
-It also happens to be just the right size to fill most rooms with great sound, without standing out too much or looking like just another piece of techno-junk.
+Our top pick is the Amazon Echo (4th Gen).
+The standard-bearer for the Echo line, the fourth generation has been completely redesigned with even better speakers, a rounded look, and a built-in Zigbee smart hub to become the goldilocks of Echo smart speakers.
+It also happens to be just the right size to fill most rooms with great sound without standing out too much or looking like just another piece of techno-junk.

 Amazon also has a popular line of smart screen Alexa speakers known as the Echo Show devices.
 Out of these, our favorite is the middle-child Echo Show 8.
 It has the benefits of a reasonably large screen, loud speakers, and built-in privacy controls not found on the larger Echo Show (2nd Gen).